 SELECT COUNT(*) > 0 FROM file WHERE region = '{{ region }}'

-Conditions on images and PDFs
+Conditions on Tableau images and PDFs

 A Tableau image (PNG) or PDF export is a picture, so it has no rows or columns to query on its own.
 To gate one on data, open the Tableau task's export options (the gear next to the attachment) and turn on Also fetch data (enables conditions).